chris-janidlo/UnityTemplate/README.md

 Empty Unity 5.6 project, set up for easy usage with git.
 Used to create a new project or join an existing project made with this template.

-Attempts to come with "batteries included;" a complete git setup with `lfs`, useful post-merge hooks, and a Unity project set up to work perfectly with git.

 # Usage

 **Method 1** (new project):